crabdul/new.elkhazaani.space/content/2019-02-21-git-aliases/index.md

 git checkout -- .
 ```

-Last but not least
+Last but not least -
-Want to view all your aliases?
+want to view all your aliases?

 ```bash
 git config -l | grep alias | cut -c 7-